Gagan5278/WeatherApp/README.md

 * Used Xcode Version 14.2
 * Used MVVM with coordinator design pattern.
 * Swift Code for generating UI.
 Managing storyboard is tough within a team.
+Used XIB files for cell & Custom UI (They can be replaced if required/asked).
 *  https://openweathermap.org/api used for city search and weather search.
 * App includes
   	1. Search city screen: User can type any city name around the world.
 OpenWeather API used for retrieving city.